 Looking to listen?

-For three seasons, we have used money gained through sponsorship of National Student Pride to pay LGBT+ producers many who are still studying or are looking for their first jobs in the industry.
+For three seasons, we have used money gained through sponsorship of National Student Pride and in-read sales I’ve brough in, to pay LGBT+ producers many who are still studying or are looking for their first jobs in the industry.

 Sean’s story is the reason I give so much time to this passion project.
 It’s about giving LGBT+ producers the energy and funds to tell their own stories in the hope we can empower their careers where they can go on to tell more inspiring LGBT+ stories.